avaughn271/CLUES2/README.md

 ## This step takes as input:

 **--times** The input file of coalescent times as described above.
-You can supply a **--times** file, a **--ancientSamps** file, or both.
+You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
 The times in this file, as with all times in CLUES2, should be measured in generations.

-**--ancientSamps** The input file of ancient genotype proabilities as described above.
-You can supply a **--times** file, or an **--ancientSamps** file, or both.
+**--ancientSamps** The input file of ancient genotype proabilities as described below.
+You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
+The times in this file, as with all times in CLUES2, should be measured in generations.

+**--ancientHaps** The input file of ancient haplotype proabilities as described below.
+You can supply any combination of a **--times** file, an **--ancientSamps** file, and/or an **--ancientHaps** file.
 The times in this file, as with all times in CLUES2, should be measured in generations.

 **--popFreq** The modern derived allele frequency.